Lessons that we can all grow from.......

 We will explain.

-While Jesus came to Earth with unrestricted knowledge and abilities, He was surrounded by people who had no conception, much less understanding of these things.
+While Jesus came to Earth with unrestricted knowledge and abilities, He was surrounded by people with no conception, much less understanding of these things.

 To be close to Him was to feel His great capacity for love, potentially changing lives forever.